Alfred Matthew Hubbard: Career

 The confident and connected Al Hubbard invited Dr. Humphry Osmond to join him for lunch at the Vancouver Yacht Club.
 Osmond and his colleagues were using the drug, as well as the similar substance, mescaline, in psychiatric research and treatment at Weyburn, Saskatchewan.
 Osmond later recalled that the Yacht Club "was a very dignified place, and I was rather awed by it.
 [Hubbard] was a powerfully-built man...with a broad face and a firm hand-grip.
 He was also very genial, an excellent host".
 "Captain Hubbard" was interested in acquiring some mescaline, which was then still legal, and Dr. Osmond supplied him with some.

 By the time Timothy Leary and his colleagues were experimenting with psychedelic drugs in the psychology department of Harvard in the early 1960s, Hubbard had obtained a supply of Sandoz LSD.
 Hubbard went there to meet Leary and wanted to swap some LSD for some psilocybin, the psychoactive compound found in magic mushrooms, which was, at the time, identified and synthesized by Switzerland's Sandoz Laboratories.

 The Central Intelligence Agency grew out of the post-World War II OSS, which was reputed to be one of Hubbard's employers.
 Under the auspices of MK-ULTRA, the CIA regularly dosed its agents and associates with powerful hallucinogens as a preemptive measure against what was alleged to be the Soviets' own chemical technology, sometimes with disastrous results.
 It is possible that Hubbard had some links with the CIA, but Humphry Osmond doubts that Hubbard would have been associated with a project like MK-ULTRA, "not particularly on humanitarian grounds, but on the grounds that it was bad technique."

 "I was convinced that he was the man to bring LSD to planet Earth," remarked Myron Stolaroff, who was assistant to the president of long-range planning at electronics company Ampex Corporation when he met the Captain in the spring of 1956.
 Stolaroff learned of Hubbard through a mentor, philosopher Gerald Heard, a friend and spiritual mentor to Aldous Huxley.

+Hubbard disagreed so strongly with Timothy Leary's antics concerning psychedelics that he is said to have contemplated shooting him.